 Let me share 3 stories about Vietnam.
 One from the South, one from the middle and one from up North.
 Just as the variety in landscapes, these stories each show a different Vietnam.
 The South is a great place to start, as you will probably kick-off your journey there.

-The South: Fusion in religion
+The South of Vietnam: Fusion in religion

 From Ho Chi Minh City (also known as Saigon) you can travel south to the Mekong Delta.
 When you say Delta you say water, fishing, boats and regular flooding.
 Imagine our surprise when we drove up to this temple: